Difficulty

 Jujube: Ziziphus jujuba

 Jujubes require minimal effort to manage.
-Furthermore, they wake up from dormancy late in the season, which helps them avoid frost damage.
-They do require a long grow season, though.
-The earliest ripening varieties should be prioritized in their more northern range.
-One site claims that they can handle temperatures as low as -28F.
-While I am not sure how hardy they really are, there is evidence that they generally cannot handle anything lower than that.
+Furthermore, they awaken from dormancy late in the season, which helps them avoid frost damage.
+They do require a long grow season though, so the earliest ripening varieties should be prioritized in their more northern range.
+One site claims that jujubes can handle temperatures as low as -28F, and while I am not sure how hardy they really are, there is evidence that they generally cannot handle anything lower than that.
 However, some varieties may be able to thrive in hardiness zone 4b, but young trees would likely require protection.

 Ant Admire